BYU-CS-260/AWS-Setup/cloud9.md

 ## Configure settings

-Use the defaults for an EC2 instance (direct access) and a t3.micro instance type.
-The t3.micro is part of the free tier.
-If you want to make sure you dont run out of memory or CPU, select t3.small.
+Use the defaults for an EC2 instance (direct access) and a t3.small instance type.
 If you want to understand charges, you can watch this [video](https://youtu.be/_CWKK0sypkE).

 **Be sure to select `Ubuntu Server` for the platform.**